-First Cut! is thrilled to welcome actress Ayoola Smart from Schull, and filmmaker Elena Horgan from East Cork, onboard the team in 2021 as a Festival Patron and Filmmaker-in-residence respectively.
+First Cut! is thrilled to welcome actress Ayoola Smart from Schull, and visual artist and filmmaker Elena Horgan from East Cork, onboard the team in 2021 as a Festival Patron and Filmmaker-in-residence respectively.
 Ayoola is a familiar face on TV and cinema screens, having acted in a host of well known shows and movies including; Juliet Naked alongside Ethan Hawke, the BBC drama Death in Paradise, and she currently stars in RTÉ’s Smother.
 Elena is the newly appointed Cork County Council Filmmaker-In-Residence with support from Creative Ireland and the Arts Council, having secured the role following a competitive open call earlier this year.
 Elena is a recent graduate in Film and TV Production from the National Film & TV School at Dun Laoghaire Institute Of Art Design + Technology.

 As part of this exciting new venture, Ayoola and Elena will present a series of activities and events promoting visibility, diversity and inclusion in filmmaking for young people from all backgrounds, particularly those who face barriers in getting involved in the artform due to economic and social inequality.
 First Cut! is committed to promoting and celebrating filmmaking for all young people, and strives to actively involve young people in all areas of decision making.